jeff-saupe/ScheduleCleaner/README.md

 **The URL can also just be used to download the ICS file.**

+### Option 2: Build the .ics file locally via Command Line
+Download and start **run.bat** from the releases or execute the JAR via command line:

+`java -jar ScheduleCleaner.jar`

+The generated .ics file can be imported to your desired calendar application.

 ## 🛠️ Apply additional fixes
 Within the class `ScheduleCleaner.java` there is a method called `initFixes()`.